"I shouldn't have given them the phone." "I should have played with them instead." "Other parents manage this better."

 Say that to yourself instead.
 It feels strange at first.
 Do it anyway.

-You're not aiming for perfection.
 You're aiming for good enough.
 And good enough is genuinely enough.

 Sources